Carreau/phd-dissertation/parts/part1.rst

 In practice, rapidly controlling the frequency and amplitude of the sound wave in the crystal, allows direct adjustment of laser deflection and hence the trap position.
-Using AODs also has the advantage of controling not only of the number and position of multiple traps, but also the individual power allocated to each trap and hence the stiffness of each trap.
+Using AODs also has the advantage of controlling not only of the number and position of multiple traps, but also the individual power allocated to each trap and hence the stiffness of each trap.